lm-tools/feedback-app-poc/Readme.md

-# Feedback app - POC
+# Feedback app - POC - deprecated

+*This project is no longer maintained and was superseded by feedback-app*

 Take on feedback app using serverless architecture